Twometer/twometer-vr/README.md

 A FREE open-source alternative to commercial hand trackers such as Oculus Touch or PS Move.

 ## Get started
-To get started with TwometerVR, check out the [Wiki](https://github.com/Twometer/twometer-vr/wiki)
+To get started with TwometerVR, check out the [wiki](https://github.com/Twometer/twometer-vr/wiki)

-In the Wiki you will also find setup instructions, implementation details, documentation and more!
+In the wiki you will also find setup instructions, implementation details, documentation and more!

 ## Folder structure
 - TVR.Service:   The service reading the position and orientation data